BryanGrandon/JavaScript-Notes/README.md

 Iterators are objects, governed by the iterator protocol, that allow us to easily iterate over a given sequence in a variety of ways, such as using the for...of loop.

+## _Regular Expressions_

+[Regular expressions](/code/regular-expressions.js) are patterns used to match character combinations in strings.
+In JavaScript, regular expressions are also objects.

+- Assertions
+- Quantifiers
+- Character sets
+- Groups and Ranks

 ## _Modules_